Kimmy Repond: 2023–2024 season: First National title

-At the 2024 national championships, Repond captured the Swiss title for the first time.
+At the 2024 Swiss Championships, Repond captured the Swiss title for the first time.
 She finished seventh at the 2024 European Championships, and said afterward she felt "a bit disappointed," speculating that she had nerve issues due to limited training time while recovering from her hip problem.

-Repond finished the season at the 2024 World Championships in Montreal.
+Repond finished the season at the 2024 World Championships in Montreal, Quebec, Canada.
 In the short program, she came twelfth in the segment after falling on a triple Lutz jump.
 She rebounded in the free skate, coming fourth in that segment with a personal best 133.38 point score.
 This lifted her to fifth overall.
 Repond expressed enthusiasm at her results, saying: "Finally, I could show what I am capable of.
 Except for the mistake yesterday, I had a good competition I am really happy with."

 In June, Repond announced that she had relocated to Oberstdorf, Germany to train under Michael Huth while simultaneously continuing to be coached by her sister, Jérômie, in Basel.